WLCG-AuthZ-WG/common-jwt-profile/profile.md

 An entity may be entitled to a capability due to membership in a group or entitlement to use a role.
 The entity may be a member of multiple groups (VOs), with multiple roles, supported by a common implementation (analogous to how VOMS-Admin is operated at CERN).
 To support this scenario, a `wlcg.capabilityset` value may be included in the scope request to specify the group/role context for the scope request.
 This can determine the resulting `iss` and `scope` claims in the issued token.

+Only one `wlcg.capabilityset` should be in a single request.
+If there are additional capability scopes in the request with the same name as those in the capability set, they will be used to limit the capability paths requested.
+There is no provision for a requester to completely remove a capability from a capability set, but in that case a different capability set can be defined.

 **Examples:**

-In the following examples, a user has the following entitlements based on their individual identity and their group/role memberships:
+In the following examples, a user has the following entitlements based on their group/role memberships:

 <table>
   <tr>